- Graduation process for undergraduate students

-- Advisors will be sent an email each time one of their advisee’s submits an Application to Graduate.
+- Advisors receive an email notification when an advisee submits an Application to Graduate.

-- Students are notified multiple times to check their degree audit for any graduation deficiencies, and are encouraged to see their academic advisor or the Office of the Registrar if they do not understand how to resolve a deficiency on their degree audit.
+- Students are notified multiple times to review their degree audit for any graduation deficiencies and are encouraged to see their academic advisor or the Office of the Registrar if they do not understand how to resolve a deficiency on their degree audit.

 - Once final grades are posted, student should complete the following steps: